bigscience-workshop/biomedical/UPLOADING.md

 huggingface-cli login
 ```

-Login with your 🤗 Hub account username and password.
+Login with your 🤗 Hub token generated from https://huggingface.co/settings/token.

 ### 3. Create a dataset repository